StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 StatisticalRethinkingTuring.jl is a DrWatson project, with some added/re-purposed subdirectories:

-1. `models`, contains most used Turing models,
+1. `models`, contains the Turing models,
 2. `notebooks`, used to store Pluto notebooks and
-3. `exercises`, can be used to store the exercises (not stored in the StatisticalRethinkingStan.jl repository)
+3. `exercises`, can be used to store the exercises (not stored in the StatisticalRethinkingTuring.jl repository)

-The `data` directory is only used for locally generated data, exercises, etc.
+The `data` directory is only intended for locally generated data, exercises, etc.

 All example data files are stored and maintained in StatisticalRethinking.jl and can be accessed via `srdatadir()`.